jcseahawks/1Z0-808/README.md

    4. **Compilation fails with an error on line 8**
    5. **Compilation fails with an error on line 9**
    6. Compilation fails with an error on line 10
+6. Given:

+       1. public class Electronic implements Device
+       2.     { public void doIt() { } }
+       3. abstract class Phone1 extends Electronic { }
+       4.
+       5. abstract class Phone2 extends Electronic
+       6.     { public void doIt(int x) { } }
+       7. class Phone3 extends Electronic implements Device
+       8.     { public void doStuff() { } }
+       9. interface Device { public void doIt(); }

+   What is the result?
+(Choose all that apply.)

+   1. **Compilation succeeds**
+   2. Compilation fails with an error on line 1
+   3. Compilation fails with an error on line 3
+   4. Compilation fails with an error on line 5
+   5. Compilation fails with an error on line 7
+   6. Compilation fails with an error on line 9